 The French adopted the cravat into their everyday wear years later.
 Given the increasing interdependence of Europe at the time, the garment made its rounds to other locations in the world.

 Beau Brummel, the famous British dandy who ushered in minimalism, simplicity, and use of dark colors that we still use today in modern dress, was known for wearing a starched white neckcloth in the early 19th century.
 Our neckwear -ties in particular- is derivative of that neckcloth.

 Outfits were not complete without such a neckcloth in his time, and one can argue that an outfit is incomplete without a tie in ours.

 Cravats & Croatian Culture

-Given that Croatians are responsible for what has become a centuries-long, nearly-worldwide sartorial phenomenon, they see it is a pretty important part of their culture.
-Croatia celebrates Cravat Day on October 18th, and there are even websites dedicated to preservation of the cravat as a cultural item.
+Given that Croatians are responsible for what has become a centuries-long, nearly-worldwide sartorial phenomenon, they see it as a pretty important part of their culture.
+Croatia celebrates Cravat Day on October 18th, and there are even websites dedicated to the preservation of the cravat as a cultural item.

 How To Tie A Cravat

 First and foremost, let’s get on the same page: when we talk about how to tie a cravat, we’re going to be specifically referring to an Ascot tie as indicated below:

 There are a number of ways to tie an Ascot tie, and we detail them in our dedicated Ascot guide.
 However, we’ll focus on knotting what is sometimes referred to as a “wedding cravat,” here’s how to tie one, both graphically and with step-by-step instructions.